r3cla/qrchallenge/README.md

 - I also validated my HTML code using w3.org.

 ### Reflection
-- This project was a great opportunity to practice my CSS layout skills, particularly with Flexbox and responsive design.
+- This project was a great way to hone my skills.
+I look forward to completing more challenges in the near future.
-- I learned the importance of mobile-first design and how it simplifies the process of making a website responsive.

 ### Future Improvements
 - As I continue to grow and develop my skills, I am planning to delve into more advanced and modern web technologies such as React and Styled-Components.